- フランス語の独学での勉強法―それぞれのメリットとデメリット― - November 10, 2020

 Just like the Romance languages, the Chinese language is a family in its own right.
 Some of the more popular languages are Hokkien, Cantonese, and Standard Chinese – otherwise known as Mandarin.

 What’s confusing is that even within China, these languages have evolved their own dialects.
-However, luckily the grammar between the different dialects and languages remains mostly unchanged.
+However, the differences mainly remain in pronunciation rather than grammar.

-If you are an Arabic speaker, you will likely find other Semitic languages easier to learn, such as Aramaic, Persian, and Kurdish.
+If you are an Arabic speaker, you will likely find other Semitic languages easier to learn, such as Aramaic and Hebrew.

 The most popular language in this family is Arabic, which has a completely different grammar system from the Romance and Chinese languages.
-Curiously, Arabic seems to share a few common words with Japanese, such as the word ساقي (saki) and 酒 (saké), and the word for ‘you’ (あなた (anata) and أنتن (antun)).
+Surprisingly, Arabic seems to share a few common words with Japanese, such as the word ساقي (saki) and 酒 (saké), and the word for ‘you’ (أنتن (antun) and あなた (anata)).
 However, this is theorized to be pure coincidence, since they are so geographically distant.

-The Slavic family of languages includes Russian, Ukrainian, Polish, Czech, Slovenian, and Bulgarian, amongst others.
+The Slavic family of languages includes Russian, Ukrainian, Polish, Bulgarian, Serbian, Croatian, Belarusian, amongst others.

 Of the Slavic languages, Russian is the most commonly used.
 Russian speakers may find it easier to pick up Ukrainian and Polish, while Czech and Slovak speakers may find more common ground in each other’s languages

-The Slavic alphabet differs from region to region, but most use the Cyrillic script, which is written in a similar way to English: left to right, with no moving radicals like in Chinese.
-Be warned, though: although some of the Slavic alphabets may resemble English alphabets, they aren’t pronounced the same way.
+The Slavic alphabet differs from region to region, but most use the Cyrillic script, which is written in a similar way to English.
+But note that although some of the Slavic alphabets may resemble English alphabets (e.g. щ, д, ж), they may be pronounced in a completely different waya.

 The Dravidian languages include Telugu, Tamil, Kannada, and Malayalam.
 Tamil is used mainly in India, and is the most common of the four.
 Those fluent in Tamil might find Malayalam the easiest to pick up, since the Malayalam language is regarded as a mix of Tamil and Sanskrit.